oracle-livelabs/oci/digital-twin/04-monitor-assets/monitor-assets.md

 >- purple line indicates the predicted value by the machine learning model
 >- red line indicates anomaly being detected at that timestamp.
 >
-There are two additional subgraphs after sensor subgraphs:
+>There are two additional subgraphs after sensor subgraphs:
 >
->_The Anomaly Score Per Signal_ shows the significance of anomaly at individual signal level for a given timestamp.
+>- The Anomaly Score Per Signal shows the significance of anomaly at individual signal level for a given timestamp.
 Not all the signals flag anomalies at the same time.
->_The Aggregated Anomaly Score_ indicates the significance of anomaly for a given timestamp by considering the anomaly from all signals together.
+>- The Aggregated Anomaly Score indicates the significance of anomaly for a given timestamp by considering the anomaly from all signals together.
+>
 >You can move your mouse over the graph, the actual value & estimated value at a certain timestamp will show at the upper right corner of the graph.